-In order to use Skype, you'll have to sign up for a Skype account.
+In order to use Skype, you'll have to sign up for an account.
 This will give you a unique name that people on Skype can find and use to contact you, and vice-versa.
-Don't worry; signing up for a Skype account won't cost you any money.
+Don't worry; signing up for an account won't cost you any money.

 Find the Skype program icon on your desktop and open it by double-clicking the left mouse button on it.